 From the court’s point of view, child support and child custody are two different issues.

 Child support is the financial support of minor children.
 Child support is calculated pursuant to statute wherein a percentage of either parent’s gross monthly income is calculated to determine the amount of ongoing support.
-It is important to meet with Reno, NV family lawyers to discuss what “downward deviations” may be present in your case that may affect the monthly child support amount.
+It is important to meet with a specialized child support lawyer who can discuss what “downward deviations” may be present in your case that may affect the monthly child support amount.

 Custody is used to define what time share the parents will share with the minor child(ren).
 This is determined by the parties, and the Court determining what is in the best interest of the child based on specific factors including, the physical and mental health of parents, the wishes of the child, and the conflict between the parties’, in addition to other factors.
 Joint physical custody is presumed to be in the best interest of the child, but this is determined on a case-by-case basis.